 D-106: Family Income

-Boards must be aware that, effective October 1 of each year, TWC supplies Boards with eligibility code cards containing up-to-date income data for determining eligibility.
-The income information also loaded into TWIST.
-Eligibility code cards cover federal poverty guidelines (FPG) information and state median income (SMI) levels.
+Boards must be aware that, effective October 1 of each year, TWC publishes updated SMI data for determining eligibility.
+The income thresholds are also loaded into the child care case management system.

-Boards may use either FPG or SMI to determine income eligibility limits, but in either case, family incomes cannot exceed 85 percent of SMI.

-Boards must also ensure that for the purposes of determining family income and assessing the , family income is calculated as described in D-107.
+Boards must also ensure that for the purposes of determining family income and assessing the PSoC, family income is calculated as described in D-107.

 D-106.a: Monthly Family Income

-Boards must be aware that unless otherwise required by federal or state law, a family’s monthly income for purposes of determining eligibility and the includes all income sources that are not excluded under D-106.b: Excluded Income Sources, for each family member.
+Boards must be aware that unless otherwise required by federal or state law, a family’s monthly income for purposes of determining eligibility and the PSoC includes all income sources that are not excluded under D-106.b: Excluded Income Sources, for each family member.

 Rule Reference: §809.44(c)